Team4780/FRC-2018-Updated/README.md

 # Team-4780-FRC-2018
-Code for our 2018 Season: Coded by Rishikesh Desai and Ryan Flanagan
+Code for our 2018 Season: Written by Rishikesh Desai

 To learn more about what our team does, and what our code is used for, check out https://www.firstinspires.org/robotics/frc